Overnight Success (The Loud House): Reception

 The episode's scene in which Howard and Harold are introduced was met with a highly positive response by several media.
 Dan Avery of NewNowNext was particularly pleased by the character's "casual and humorous introduction" as "a breath of fresh air".
 Similarly, Laura Bradley of Vanity Fair felt that the episode's "casual representation in children's programming" was "a milestone" and that "handles the topic [of same-sex marriage] in exactly the right way".
 De Elizabeth of Teen Vogue said that "[t]he best part is that the show doesn’t treat these characters any differently, or even introduce them with a heavy asterisk about their marital status".
 The scene was also met with a positive response on Twitter.
 One interracial married gay couple in particular with an African-American daughter who was a fan of the series read about the episode before it first aired, but did not inform their daughter because they intended to watch the episode with her.
 The daughter's immediate response to the reveal of Clyde's fathers was that his family closely resembled their family, and the family sent an e-mail to the episode's writer, Kevin Sullivan, informing him of their positive response to the episode, touching on how the series had accurately portrayed a family like theirs.

 Ratings

 The episode was watched by 2.15 million viewers when it first aired, a slight drop from the 2.28 million viewers the previous episode "Two Boys and a Baby" garnered when it first aired.

 Home media

 The episode was originally released on the series' first DVD, Welcome to the Loud House, in 2017, which packages the first half of the first season.
-It was later re-released on the The Complete First Season and The Complete Seasons 1, 2 & 3 DVDs in 2021 and 2024, respectively, which both package the entire first season.
+It was later re-released on The Complete First Season and The Complete Seasons 1, 2 & 3 DVDs in 2021 and 2024, respectively, which both package the entire first season.
 The episode was also released on the La Chasse au trésor DVD in France, which compiles the second quarter of the first season, and on the Intégrale de la saison 1 DVD, which compiles the entire first season, both released in 2018.